lereldarion/avatar-portal-system/README.md

 ### TODO

-Lag Bugs :
-- Portal surface lag discards
+Portal surface lag discards bug
 - Conditions : VR, camera in world, object in world in front of portal background
 - Waving hand in this condition : incoherent border of objects that "lag" and show through the world.
 - Grabpass from last frame ?
 Stereo Offsets lagging ?
 Only in VR SPS-I
-- Debug config mesh probe position is lagging.
-Should not be...
-    - Happens both in VR and desktop.
-    - Camera pos are tracked without lag.
-    - Disabling seal interface grabpass = still lagging
-    - Direct Skinned points are synced.
-    - Debug with RT0 data : overlaps with same lag as RT1.
-Interesting !
-Order of camera does not change anything, not good.
 - Forcing reset buffer on cameras does not change anything for both
-- Add timestamps checks for grabpass and camera loop : matches the same frame.
-Dammit.
-Add update count in header (tick-tock) : two passes, usually RT1 ends up with 1 mod 2.
-- split update shader in 2 ? single camera to track stuff ?
+- Was not fixed by camera order fix for data lag bug

 Normal TODOs
-- new bug with incoherence fix : if head toggles while walking backward, resets camera but shouldnt. maybe consequence of mesh probe lag bug...
 - shadowcaster setup is not good : try to think of a semantic that works, probably distinguish between shadowcaster from camera and from lights
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?